Tod Andrews: Film

+Andrews was contracted to Warner Bros. with his first film being Dive Bomber (1941).
+He often used the name Michael Ames.
+His last film for Warners was The Last Ride that was shot in 1942 but not released until 1944.

 He returned to films in 1965, appearing as Captain Tuthill in Otto Preminger's World War II action blockbuster In Harm's Way.
 In 1968, Andrews appeared on film in Ted Post's Hang 'Em High as a defense attorney.
 Two years later, he worked again with Post in Beneath the Planet of the Apes, as James Franciscus's dying commanding officer, Colonel 'Skipper' Maddox.
 His final screen appearance was as a doctor in 1973's The Baby, also directed by Post.

 Television

-Andrews' television performances included a starring role from 1957 to 1958 in the syndicated series of the American Civil War, The Gray Ghost, based on the heroic Confederate Colonel John Singleton Mosby.
+Andrews began his television career in 1949.
+His television performances included a starring role from 1957 to 1958 in the syndicated series of the American Civil War, The Gray Ghost, based on the heroic Confederate Colonel John Singleton Mosby.
 In 1959, he starred in the 13-episode Counterthrust, a syndicated series "in which he played a secret agent in the Far East battling Communism".
 Andrews made a screen test for the Perry Mason 1950s TV series playing Perry Mason opposite Raymond Burr as Hamilton Burger.
 This and other screen tests for that show were released on the Perry Mason 50th Anniversary 3-DVD set from 2008.

 Andrews was cast as Captain Lynn Parker in the 1960 episode, "Yankee Confederate," on the syndicated anthology series, Death Valley Days, hosted by Stanley Andrews.
 In the story line, Parker is assigned by General Ulysses Grant (Stan Jones) to infiltrate a Confederate spy ring masterminded by Belle Waverly (Elaine Devry).
 He was cast in two episodes of the CBS sitcom, The Andy Griffith Show and in the 1962 series finale, "The Hoax," of the ABC adventure series, Straightaway, starring Brian Kelly and John Ashley.
 In 1962, he portrayed the part of Holt in the episode "The Devil and the Deep Blue" on CBS's Rawhide.
 In 1964, he appeared in "The Bewitchin' Pool", the last original broadcast episode of The Twilight Zone.
-In 1973, Andrews played U.S. President in the made-for-TV political thriller, The President's Plane is Missing.
+In 1973, Andrews played U.S. President Jeremy Haines in the made-for-TV political thriller, The President's Plane is Missing.